Evolving Health and Economic Crisis Impacts on the CVA Program

 We are so sorry to hear about the challenges you are facing because of the evolving health and economic crisis.
 We have extended the deadline to redeem a grant by an additional 90 days.
 In total, grant recipients will have 125 days to redeem a grant once it has been approved.
-The 90-day extension applies to anyone who has already received a grant award in 2020 and anyone who receives a grant award until July 31st, 2020.
-Grants awarded starting August 1, 2020, will have the original 35-day timeline to redeem a grant.
-We will continue monitoring the impacts of the evolving health and economic crisis and will consider additional changes beyond July 31st, 2020, if appropriate.
+The 90-day extension applies to applicants who have already received a grant approval letter in 2020.
+This extension will be available to grant-approved participants until further notice.
+We will continue monitoring the impacts of the evolving health and economic crisis and will consider additional changes if appropriate.

 - Are 2019 tax transcripts still required starting April 15th, 2020?

-- What if there are major disruptions related to the evolving health and economic crisis after July 31st, 2020?
+- What if major disruptions related to the evolving health and economic crisis continue?

-We will continue monitoring the impacts of the evolving health and economic crisis and will consider additional changes beyond July 31st, 2020, if appropriate.
+We will continue monitoring the impacts of the evolving health and economic crisis and will consider additional changes as needed.
 Visit our Announcement Page for the most up-to-date information.

 - Where should I get more information about the evolving health and economic crisis impact and how I can stay safe?